Our Mission

 What’s next

 If Marin works, we expand neighborhood by neighborhood.
 No growth-hack contact scraping, no invite spam, no private equity pressure to dilute the mission for scale.
-Paid, deliberate, slow, and real.
+Free, deliberate, slow, and real.

 The FAQ has the details.
 The 2023 essay has the why.